 Both of these may sound like we’re nitpicking, but it’s the little details that can create uncertainty with prospects.
 This goes back to the “message matching” and something you can’t afford to miss.

-Businesses, realtors, and home sellers can all benefit from using a real estate landing page.
+Businesses, realtors, and home sellers can all benefit from using real estate landing pages.
 And the best part is, with Instapage it will only take you a few minutes to get it live on the web.

 Take a few minutes to see why it’s the simplest and most powerful landing page tool available.
 Sign up for an Instapage Enterprise demo today.